MahamudM90/Crwnstore-House/README.md

 ## FASHION-HOUSE👚👖👔

-Ecommerce Fashion-House is a fully functional website with a beautiful user interface built with React, using Firebase and Stripe API 👔 👕 👚 👛 👜
+E-commerce Fashion-House is a fully functional website with a beautiful user interface built with React, using Firebase and Stripe API 👔 👕 👚 👛 👜

 ### Work Under Progress